PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ### Fonts

-- The font Lora was used
+- The font Lora was used with a backup of sans-serif should it not be accessible for all.
 <details>
 <summary>Font Image</summary>